 By Jonny Mac

-With all the downtime in between hunting seasons, you’re probably itching to get back in the game.
-Luckily, there are plenty of preseason tasks that you can attend to in order to ensure your success this upcoming season.
+Deer season is still a few months off, but there are some things you can do right now to increase your chances and have more fun this fall.
 Whether you are new to the deer hunting game or returning for another year of fun, there are a few tasks that every hunter should make a priority.
 Here are five things you can do with your spare time to prepare yourself for the new season:

 - Ready Your Equipment